Koushikjha/temporal-chat-architecture/README.md

 ---

+> **Current Status:** Phase 2 complete.
+Private chat only.
+> Group chat, real-time delivery, presence, and search are planned in subsequent phases.

 ## Module Overview

 This chat module is built around **when a user was part of a conversation**, not just who is part of it.